 Survivors include his wife of 48 years, Jean; his mother, Eva Burns, Union, ME; two sons and a daughter-in-law, Scott and Kristen Burns, Baldwinsville, NY and Thomas Burns, Oklahoma City, OK; 4 grandchildren, Gavin Burns, Liam Burns, Riley Burns and Nathaniel Holaday; 7 siblings: sister, Irene and Ron Hawes, Union, ME; sister, Cindy Van Gaalen, Union, ME; sister, Karen Burns, Old Orchard Beach, ME; brother, Timothy Burns and companion, Lyn Athearn, Union, ME; sister, Tena Henry, Warren, ME; sister, Angie and John MacDonnell, Union, ME and sister, Valerie and Tom Belyea, Union, ME; numerous nieces, nephews, cousins and friends.

 His father and a sister, Susan Talbot, passed away previously.

 Calling hours will be 3-6 pm, Wednesday, March 31, 2021 at Frederick Bros.
 Funeral Home, Theresa, NY.

 To leave condolences go to www.frederickbrosfuneralhome.com and access the obituary.
 Click on the Tribute Wall located on the top left.

-To plant a tree in memory of Chester Burns, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Chester Burns, please visit our Tree Store

 It is our belief that the funeral profession is not only an occupation, but a calling, and that service is more than thick carpet, shiny hearses and expensive advertising.
 It’s about experience, commitment and trust.